-- T{al} = Long-term tensile strength on a load per unit width of reinforcing basis. - T{ULT} = Ultimate (or yield tensile strength) from wide strip tensile strength tests (ASTM D 4595 or GR1:GG1 for geogrids), based on minimum average roll value (MARV) for the product. - RF{CR} = Creep Reduction Factor is the ratio of the ultimate strength (T{ULT}) to the creep limit strength obtained from laboratory creep tests for each product.
+- $T{al}$ = Long-term tensile strength on a load per unit width of reinforcing basis. - $T{ULT}$ = Ultimate (or yield) tensile strength from wide strip test (ASTM D 4595) for geotextiles and wide strip (ASTM D 4595) or single rib test (GR1:GG1) for geogrids (note, that the same test shall be used for definition of the geogrid creep reduction factor), based on minimum average roll value (MARV) for the product. - $RF{CR}$ = Creep Reduction Factor is the ratio of the ultimate strength ( $T{ULT}$ ) to the creep limit strength obtained from laboratory creep tests for each product.
 Typical ranges of reduction factors as a function of polymer type, are indicated below:

 Polymer Type Creep Reduction Factors

-Polyester 2.5 to 2.0
+Polyester 2.5 to 1.6

 Polypropylene 5 to 4.0

-Polyethylene 5 to 2.5
+High Density Polyethyle ne 5 to 2.6

-- RF_D = Durability reduction factor.
-It is dependent on the susceptibility of the geosynthetic to attack by microorganisms, chemicals, thermal oxidation, hydrolysis and stress cracking, and can vary typically from 1.1 to 2.0. - RF{ID} = Installation Damage reduction factor.
-It can range from 1.05 to 3.0, depending on backfill gradation and product mass per unit weight. - FS = Overall factor of safety to account for uncertainties in the geometry of the structure, fill properties, reinforcement properties, and externally applied loads.
-For permanent, MSEW structures only, a minimum factor of safety of 1.5 has been typically used, with one notable exception.
-The 1994 Interims to the AASHTO Specifications for Highway Structures (1992), states that a minimum factor of safety of 1.78 is to be used.
+- $RF_D$ = Durability reduction factor.
+It is dependent on the susceptibility of the geosynthetic to attack by microorganisms, chemicals, thermal oxidation, hydrolysis and stress cracking, and can vary typically from 1.1 to 2.0.
+The minimum reduction factor shall be 1.1. - $RF{ID}$ = Installation Damage reduction factor.
+It can range from 1.05 to 3.0, depending on backfill gradation and product mass per unit weight.
+The minimum reduction factor shall be 1.1 to account for testing uncertainties.

+FS = Overall factor of safety to account for uncertainties in the geometry of the structure, fill properties, reinforcement properties, and externally applied loads.
+For permanent, MSEW structures only, a minimum factor of safety of 1.5 has been typically used (thus $T_a = T{al} / 1.5$ ).

-For RSS structures, it is taken as 1.0, as the required factor of safety, is accounted in the stability analysis.
+For RSS structures, it is taken as 1.0, as the required factor of safety, is accounted in the stability analysis (thus $T_a = T{al}$ ).